Limited Gradient Descent: Learning With Noisy Labels: Prerequisites of Learning with Noisy Labels

 \end{theorem} \begin{proof}

-According to the assumptions, we list the numbers of the samples of all patterns before and after label-shifting in Table 3 and Table 4, respectively.
+According to the assumptions, we list the numbers of the samples of all patterns before and after label-shifting in \Cref{Tbl_ASYM_before_LS} and \Cref{Tbl_ASYM_after_LS}, respectively.
 Recall that the asymmetric polluted samples belong to a regular pattern.
 After label shifting, the original polluted samples in the selected samples will form a new regular pattern, called the shifted polluted pattern, and the original clean samples in them will become another new regular pattern, called the shifted clean pattern.
 In this case, there are four patterns in the samples set $S$, which are the polluted pattern (asymmetric noise pattern), shifted polluted pattern, clean pattern (the main pattern), and shifted clean pattern.
 Owing to the asymmetric pollution, all the samples are of regular patterns.
-Thus, the scale of all the patterns must be considered.
+Thus, the scales of all the patterns must be considered.

-Note that we further assume that the selected samples will attain the true labels with extremely an small probability after label shifting.
-Therefore, after the selected labels are shifted, the number of polluted samples that turned into clean samples is almost 0.
+Note that we further assume that the selected samples will attain the true labels with an extremely small probability after label shifting.
+Therefore, after the selected labels are shifted, the number of polluted samples that became clean samples is almost 0.

 Recall that the scale of the main pattern is larger than those of all the other regular patterns.
 Therefore, we obtain the following simultaneous inequalities:

 Inequality (5a) $\Rightarrow \eta<\frac{1}{2}$.